 - PTFE Tech-Patches – We recommend the PTFE Tech-Patch for the repair of all gas tanks whether the vehicle uses regular or premium gas.

 - XT Tech-Patch – XT Tech-Patches are abraded on one side which allows the XT patch to have a better “grip”.
 With that abrasion, XT Tech-Patches are rated at 120 psi on a steel pipe.
 In our opinion, psi ratings on other substrates will be higher.

 Tech-Patches are the first what we call “Global Solutions”

-Leaky tanks and leaky pipes are major problems in the dairy, irrigation and horticulture industries Tank patches are a global solution for these problems.
-To a lesser degree, Tech-Patches will solve problems in the automotive, single family home and multi-family unit markets.
-Our patented Process offers a way to provide global solutions for a number of worldwide issues.
-The second global solutions has been identified (not the Hazmat patch).
-Again an angel would be helpful.
-He/she will find the process interesting, fun and, most importantly, profitable.
+Leaky tanks and leaky pipes are not only a major problem in the transportation industry, but also in the dairy, irrigation and horticulture industries, among others.
+Tech patches are a global solution for all of these these problems.
+To a lesser degree, Tech-Patches will solve problems in the single family home and multi-family unit markets.
+In many cases the savings in repair time by using a patch equals the cost savings.